skribblez2718/bonfire/README.md

 - [spikee](https://github.com/ReversecLabs/spikee)

 ## Extending Bonfire
-- Add new augmentation methods by subclassing the relevant Evasion class in `utils/`.
+- Add new augmentation methods by adding methods to the relevant Evasion class in `utils/`, subclassing or creating your own class.
 - Add new templates or intents as `.jsonl` files in the `data/` directory.

-**Intents** are base prompts that define the "what" (e.g., leaking a system prompt, testing for bias, attacking users, etc.).
+- **Intents** are base prompts that define the "what" (e.g., leaking a system prompt, testing for bias, attacking users, etc.).

-**Templates** are strategies or techniques (e.g., logical bypasses, role play) that enhance the base prompt.
+- **Templates** are strategies or techniques (e.g., logical bypasses, role play) that enhance the base prompt.
 Bonfire combines your base intent with the templates/strategies you specify, generating all combinations and applying augmentations.

 To add a new technique, simply create a new file in the templates directory with prompts in the specified format.
 You may specify as many base prompts as you like, but note that this can create a large number of payloads, which may take extended amounts of time to process especially for audio and image generation.